rackerlabs/rackspace-how-to/content/rackspace-email/rackspace-email-and-hosted-exchange-settings.md

-This article helps you set up [Rackspace Email](https://www.rackspace.com/email-hosting) or [Hosted Exchange](https://www.rackspace.com/email-hosting/hosted-exchange) email on a desktop client (such as Microsoft Outlook or Mac Mail), and on your mobile device.
-You can either use our Email Help Tool, or enter the settings manually.
+This article helps you set up [Rackspace Email](https://www.rackspace.com/email-hosting) or [Hosted Exchange](https://www.rackspace.com/email-hosting/hosted-exchange) email on a desktop client (such as Microsoft&reg; Outlook&reg; or Mac Mail), and on your mobile device.
+You can either use our Email Help Tool or enter the settings manually.

 ### Email Help Tool